edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

 #### Device Services

 All Device services will have the following additional configuration to allow connecting and publishing to the MessageBus.
-As describe above in the  [MessageBus Topics](#messagebus-topics) section, the `PublishTopic` will optionally have placeholders for the `DeviceProfileName` and `DeviceName` which get replaced with the actual `DeviceProfileName` and `DeviceName`.
-If the place holders do not exist in the configured `PublishTopic` value, then the value is used as is.
+As describe above in the  [MessageBus Topics](#messagebus-topics) section, the `PublishTopic` will include the `DeviceProfileName` and `DeviceName`.

 ##### [MessageQueue]